 WHATS THE VENUE LIKE?

 Inside the building clients can expect to find a warm, welcoming and helpful service with wheelchair access and stair lift in place to help those who find stairs daunting or outright impossible.
 Here at 'Hope' we believe in equal opportunities and strive to provide a counselling service that upholds the right of individuals to access Psychological Therapy's.
 The counselling room is located on the first floor with a comfortable waiting area for friends and relatives, whilst downstairs there is space to store pushbikes, prams and wheelchairs etc. We also believe in the power of a nice 'cuppa' too and free refreshments are available for all clients and waiting companions.

 WHO ARE WE?

 Hope Counselling and support is a family run practice with both male and female counsellors (please see individual profiles for more information).
 We offer Counselling support in a wide range of areas and believe in the benefits that talking therapies can bring to a persons current situation and a hope for the future.
 We offer a free, no obligation assessment which will help you decide if we are right for you and in the event that we cannot offer a service for your needs we will endeavour to point you in the right direction whilst giving you some free Psychological educative materials to take away with you.

 A CLOSER LOOK

 SHAUN is a qualified THERAPEUTIC COUNSELLOR and has gained valuable experience and knowledge; firstly as a long term volunteer for Butterwick Hospice in Stockton and more recently whilst working for a large NHS counselling service provider in Teesside.
 Shaun works confidentially and respectfully, building up the therapeutic relationship which is at the core of successful therapy.
-He believes that everyone has a story to tell and that their story is not over despite the challenges they face and the hopelessness they think and feel.
-Shaun integrates COGNITIVE BEHAVIOURAL THERAPY (CBT) into his work and is currently nearing the completion of his level 5 diploma in Cognitive Behavioural therapeutic skills and theory.
+He believes that everyone has a story to tell and that most of us will face mental health challenges at some point in our life.
+Shaun integrates COGNITIVE BEHAVIOURAL THERAPY (CBT) into his work and has a level 5 Diploma in CBT skills and theory.